 This phenomenon, being produced by sudden changes in the Sun's magnetic field, drops a large amount of energy that enters our planet.
 On the one hand, it offers us these beautiful magical and spectacular events, but on the other hand, it affects us negatively.

 The solar winds that enter our planet produce interference in the media (affect television signals, telephony, satellites, radars and various electronic systems).
 This causes communication to be interrupted, but at no time is it a risk to humanity.
+If you are interested in the topic of climate and magnetic interactions, you can read more about space weather and its effects.

 Northern lights in Norway